About me (Why you should pick me):

 I’m a YA mentor this year, so I can only accept YA manuscripts.
 Please don’t waste one of your mentor picks on me if you’re subbing anything other than YA.
 If you need submission guidelines for this year’s Pitch Wars, you can find them here.

 Contemporary—I love dark, angsty stories.
 I love mystery and thriller and romance (your book doesn’t have to have romance for me to pick you.)
 I love realistic contemporaries that show the gritty side of life.
 I don’t shy away from abuse/assault stories, as long as the crimes are shown as being wrong.
 I’m very up for dark subject matter: kidnappings, trafficking, death, abuse, torture, runaways, etc. I sound like a sadist, but send it to me!

 Light fantasy—pretty much the same as contemporary (including the dark subject matter).
 My favorite fantasy books are ones that are very character driven, like Harry Potter and Percy Jackson.
 If your book focuses more on the world building over anything else, it’s probably not right for me.

 Light sci-fi—same thing as fantasy (with dark subject matter).
 I love, love stories that are character driven, so give me characters I will fall in love with.
-Think We Are the Ants.
+Think I Am Number Four.